Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Quantum Fisher information matrix

-{\bf Remark.} On the quantity $\QC^\ast_\rho(O_A,O_B)$ in \eqref{def_Quantum_corr_ave}, at first glance, we find no meaningful constraints on the entanglement structure since $\C_{\rho_s}(O_A,O_B) $ can have a negative value.
-That is, even if $\QC^\ast_\rho(O_A,O_B)$ is equal to zero, $\QC_\rho(O_A,O_B)$ may be still large.
-Surprisingly though, we can prove the same statement as Lemma~\ref{lem:QC_Entanglement_condition_2} for $\QC^\ast_\rho(O_A,O_B)$ on the Peres-Horodecki separability criterion (i.e., the PPT condition): \begin{lemma} We prove the following satatement:
+{\bf Remark.} For the quantity $\QC^\ast_\rho(O_A,O_B)$ in \eqref{def_Quantum_corr_ave}, at the first glance, no meaningful constraints on the entanglement structure can be observed, as $\C_{\rho_s}(O_A,O_B) $ can have a negative value.
+In other words, even if $\QC^\ast_\rho(O_A,O_B)$ is equal to zero, $\QC_\rho(O_A,O_B)$ may still be large.
+However, the same statement as Lemma~\ref{lem:QC_Entanglement_condition_2} can be proven for $\QC^\ast_\rho(O_A,O_B)$ on the Peres-Horodecki separability criterion (i.e., the PPT condition): \begin{lemma} Consider the proof for the following statement:

-\end{lemma} From the statement~\eqref{QC_ast_PPT_cond} and the inequality~\eqref{main_inequality_lemma_2_QC_Fisher}, one can see that the quantum Fisher information matrix also plays some roles in quantum correlation measures.
+\end{lemma} From statement~\eqref{QC_ast_PPT_cond} and inequality~\eqref{main_inequality_lemma_2_QC_Fisher}, it is evident that the quantum Fisher information matrix also plays a role in quantum correlation measures.